pcingola/SnpEff/src/docs/snpeff/outputsummary.md

 There are some command line options related to the statistics:

 - `-stats <file>`: You can change the default name and location of the HTML file.
 This also changes the name and location of the "genes" (TXT) file.
-- `-noStats`: Do not calculate statisticsm, or create stats (summary) files
+- `-noStats`: Do not calculate statistics, or create stats (summary) files
 - `-csvStats <file>`: Create the statistics file in CSV format with the specified name.

 !!! info
     The "Genes statistics" file path is by default the directory where SnpEff is executed and called `snpEff_genes.txt`.
-If you change the summary file name / path by either using `-stats` or `csvStats` command line, the "Genes statistics" file path will be the same directory as the summary file and the file name is the same "base name" plus a `".genes.txt"`.
+If you change the summary file name / path by either using `-stats` (or `-htmlStats`) or `-csvStats` command line option, the "Genes statistics" file path will be the same directory as the summary file and the file name is the same "base name" plus a `".genes.txt"`.

 ## Summary report